abdelbahgat/microsoft-graph-docs/api-reference/api/message_post_attachments.md

 Use this API to add an [attachment](../resources/attachment.md) to a message.

-You can add an attachment to an existing message by posting to its attachments collection, or you can add an attachment to a message that is being [created and sent on the fly](../api/user_sendmail.md).
+You can add an attachment to an existing message by posting to its attachments collection, or to a new message that is being [drafted](../api/user_post_messages.md), or [created and sent on the fly](../api/user_sendmail.md).

 Since there is currently a limit of 4MB on the total size of each REST request, this limits the size of the attachment you can add to under 4MB.